orbbec/OrbbecSDK-dev/docs/developer/README.md

-# Contribute to the OpenOrbbecSDK
+# Contribute to the Open Orbbec SDK

 If you would like to contribute to this open source project, please follow these steps:
 **Step1:Fork the repository**